A General Framework for Importance Sampling with Markov Random Walks: A General Duo-Exponential Tilting Family

 where $\tau$ is a stopping time with $\E_{\nu}[\tau]<\infty$, and $F$ is a function with $\E_{\nu}[F^2(S_{\tau})]<\infty$.
 Then $G(\theta,\eta)$ is a convex function with a unique global minimum.
-In particular, the optimal tilting parameter can be found via solving first order conditions \eqref{eq:foc 1} and \eqref{eq:foc 2}. \end{lemma}
+In particular, the optimal tilting parameter can be found via solving first-order conditions \eqref{eq:foc 1} and \eqref{eq:foc 2}. \end{lemma}

 The proof of Lemma \ref{thm:optimal foc} will be given in \ref{ec:proof foc}.
-When the link function is linear in terms of the tilting parameter for the latent Markov process $\eta$ (i.e., $k(x,x',\eta) = \eta^\top \tilde{k}(x,x')$), Lemma \ref{thm:optimal foc} indicates that under Assumption \ref{ass:convex}, $G(\theta,\eta)$ is a convex function, so that the first order condition yields the global minimum.
+Lemma \ref{thm:optimal foc} specifies the form of the link function to be linear in the tilting parameter $\eta$ and indicates that under Assumption \ref{ass:convex}, $G(\theta,\eta)$ is a convex function so that the first order condition yields the global minimum.

 However, the choice of link function in Theorem \ref{thm:link}, which reduces our duo-exponential family to the classical exponential family, is generally not a linear function in $\eta$.
-Hence searching for the tilting parameter that minimizes the variance is also more difficult, even if the eigenvalue-eigenfunction can be computed.
+Hence, searching for the tilting parameter that minimizes the variance is also more difficult, even if the eigenvalue-eigenfunction can be computed.
 Next, we provide a corollary (as an example) where the eigenvalues-eigenfunctions are solvable under affine models and give a linear link function satisfying conditions in Lemma \ref{thm:optimal foc}.

 \begin{corollary} Under Assumption \ref{ass:convex}, suppose the model is affine in the sense that the transition probability is affine in $x$, i.e., $\log \E_x[e^{\eta^\top X_1}] = C_1(\eta)^\top x+C_2(\eta)$, and the additive part is also affine, i.e., $\psi(x,x',\theta) = D_0(\theta)^\top x'+D_1(\theta)^\top x+D_2(\theta)$.
 Then the eigenvalues-eigenfunctions problem in \eqref{eq:eigenvalue} has a semi-explicit solution, in the sense that the eigenfunction is $r(x,\theta) = e^{A(\theta)^\top x}$, where $A(\theta)$ solves $C_1\big(A(\theta) + D_0(\theta)\big) + D_1(\theta) = A(\theta)$, and the associated eigenvalue is $e^{\Lambda(\theta)}$ with $\Lambda(\theta) = C_2\big(A(\theta) + D_0(\theta)\big) + D_2(\theta)$.
 Moreover, the classical one-parameter exponential tilting family \eqref{eq:ld prob} belongs to the probability family defined in \eqref{eq:new prob} with $k(x,x',\eta) = \eta^\top x'$ and $\eta = A(\theta) + D_0(\theta)$. \end{corollary}